Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Introduction

 \section{Introduction}

 Bayesian inference provides a principled framework for uncertainty quantification in scientific computing \cite{stuart2010inverse,dashti2015bayesian}, characterizing uncertainty induced by noisy, incomplete, or indirect observations.
-This paradigm underpins uncertainty-aware prediction and decision-making across a wide range of applications, including porous media \cite{iglesias2014well}, imaging \cite{zhou2020bayesian}, geophysics \cite{malinverno2002parsimonious}, structural model updating \cite{beck1998updating}, and model calibration \cite{kennedy2001bayesian}.
-This perspective is particularly important for inverse problems governed by partial differential equations (PDEs), where unknowns are functions such as coefficients, source terms, or initial conditions; and observational and modeling bias are unavoidable.
-In such settings, posterior distributions are typically high- or infinite-dimensional, and efficient sampling methods are central to practical Bayesian inversion.
+This paradigm underpins uncertainty-aware prediction and decision-making in applications such as porous media \cite{iglesias2014well}, imaging \cite{zhou2020bayesian}, geophysics \cite{malinverno2002parsimonious}, structural model updating \cite{beck1998updating}, and model calibration \cite{kennedy2001bayesian}.
+This perspective is particularly important for PDE inverse problems, where the unknowns are functions such as coefficients, source terms, or initial conditions; and observational and modeling bias are unavoidable.
+In such settings, posterior distributions are typically high- or infinite-dimensional, and efficient sampling is central to practical Bayesian inversion.

-Classical sampling methods for Bayesian inverse problems, most notably Markov chain Monte Carlo (MCMC), are theoretically well understood and asymptotically exact.
-A key insight from the function-space theory is that sampling efficiency depends crucially on the geometry of the prior and posterior measures.
-In particular, preconditioned samplers---such as the preconditioned Crank--Nicolson (pCN) algorithm---replace white-noise random-walk proposals by Gaussian perturbations aligned with the prior covariance, yielding dimension-robust behavior and making them a cornerstone of modern Bayesian inversion \cite{stuart2010inverse,cotter2013mcmc}.
-Nevertheless, these methods rely on long correlated chains and repeated forward solves, and can be prohibitively expensive in practice for large-scale PDE inverse problems (see Section~\ref{sec:experiments} for runtime comparisons).
+Classical sampling methods for Bayesian inverse problems, most notably Markov Chain Monte Carlo (MCMC), are theoretically well understood and asymptotically exact.
+Function-space theory shows that their efficiency depends crucially on the geometry of the prior and posterior measures \cite{stuart2010inverse,cotter2013mcmc}.
+In particular, preconditioned samplers---such as the preconditioned Crank--Nicolson (pCN) algorithm \cite{cotter2013mcmc}---replace white-noise random-walk proposals by Gaussian perturbations aligned with the prior covariance, yielding dimension-robust behavior and making them a cornerstone of modern Bayesian inversion.
+Nevertheless, MCMC methods rely on long correlated chains and repeated forward solves, and can be prohibitively expensive in practice for large-scale PDE inverse problems (see Table~\ref{tab:sampling_time} for runtime comparisons).

-In machine learning, generative models are used to generate samples by probing the target distribution from data.
-Among them, the diffusion and score-based generative models may serve as an \emph{amortized samplers} for Bayesian inverse problems: they learn a transport from a simple reference distribution to (an approximation of) the posterior and draw samples by simulating the learned dynamics \cite{NEURIPS2020_4c5bcfec,song2021scorebased,cardoso2024monte,lim2025score}.
-Closely related, flow matching learns the associated transport velocity field directly, offering an ODE/continuous-flow viewpoint \cite{lipman2023flow,albergo2023building,liu2023flow}.